MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-device-csharp-pattern-matching-adts.md

 Algebraic Data Types are data types composed of other types.
 They provide a way to create complex data structures by combining simpler ones.
 ADTs represent data in a way that's both flexible and type-safe.
 Technically, ADTs include several different categories of data types such as [product](https://en.wikipedia.org/wiki/Product_type) and [sum types](https://en.wikipedia.org/wiki/Tagged_union).
 These are technical words and are useful for learning FP, but not necessary for illustrating ADTs in C#.

 ADTs are very similar to normal inheritance in C#.
-You have a base class and several subclasses.
+You have a base class (or record) and several subclasses.
 On a basic level, we can define an ADT as a type that has a fixed number of subtypes so we know at compile time which possible subtypes there are.
 We call this exhaustiveness.
 When the app runs, we already know that there are a finite number of possible types that we are dealing with.

 ## Why use ADTs?